French invasion of Russia: Background

-The Treaty of Schönbrunn, which ended the 1809 war between Austria and France had a clause removing Western Galicia from Austria and annexing it to the Grand Duchy of Warsaw.
-Russia viewed this as against its interests as they considered the territory to be a potential launching point for a French invasion.
+The Treaty of Schönbrunn, concluding the 1809 conflict between Austria and France included a clause that transferred Western Galicia from Austria and annexing it to the Grand Duchy of Warsaw.
+This move was seen unfavorably by Russia, perceiving the territory's annexation as a potential threat for a French invasion point.
+Russia's foreign Minister Nikolay Rumyantsev advocated a closer alliance with France in response.

-Napoleon had tried to get better Russian cooperation through an alliance by seeking to marry Anna Pavlovna, the youngest sister of Alexander.
-But finally, he married Marie Louise, the daughter of the Austrian emperor instead.
-France and Austria signed an alliance treaty on 14 March 1812.
+In an attempt to secure greater cooperation from Russia, Napoleon initially pursued an alliance by proposing marriage to Anna Pavlovna, the youngest sister of Alexander.
+However, he ultimately married Marie Louise, the daughter of the Austrian emperor.
+Subsequently, France and Austria solidified their relationship by signing an alliance treaty on 14 March 1812.